EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 #### Game Mode

 1. In Game Mode, connect your controller
-2. Select your Wii U game
+2. Select your Nintendo Switch game
 3. On the `Play` screen, select the `Controller` icon to the right of the screen
     * <img src="https://github.com/dragoonDorise/EmuDeck/assets/108900299/468d63e3-534c-4270-ac61-06e167d6df48" height="300">
 4. Select your controller tab at the top